suryapratapsinghsuryavanshi/solverjs/README.md

     // The 8'th fibonacci number is : 8.

 ### getGcd
 The GCD is a mathematical term for the Greatest Common Divisor of two or more numbers.
- It is the Greatest common divisor that completely divides two or more numbers without leaving any remainder.
+It is the Greatest common divisor that completely divides two or more numbers without leavingany remainder.

     console.log(solverjs.getGcd(12, 24));
     // The output is : 12.